 In addition to the kinds of tactics any abusive partner might engage in, both transgender people and their partners (trans or non-trans alike) have additional vulnerabilities that an abusive partner might exploit.
-See pages 1 - 143, which reprints a FORGE handout on trans-specific power and control tactics.
-(You can download the Tactics separately at http://forge-forward.org/2013/04/power-andcontrol-tactics/.)
+See the two pages after this section, which reprints a FORGE handout on trans-specific power and control tactics.
+(You can download the Tactics separately at http://forge-forward.org/2013/04/power-and-control-tactics/)